projectcalico/calico/reference/resources/caliconodestatus.md

 canonical_url: '/reference/resources/caliconodestatus'
 ---

-An Calico node status resource (`CalicoNodeStatus`) represents a collection of status information for a node that {{site.prodname}} should reports back to the user.
+A Calico node status resource (`CalicoNodeStatus`) represents a collection of status information for a node that {{site.prodname}} reports back to the user.

-As of today, BGP status information including status of BGP agents, BGP sessions and routes exposed to BGP agents are collected.
+As of today, status of BGP agents, BGP sessions and routes exposed to BGP agents are collected.
 Calico node status resource is only valid when {{site.prodname}} BGP networking is in use.

 ### Sample YAML